Idnan/tweet-cli/README.md

 ![Image](http://i.imgur.com/JCiAH69.gif)

 ## Known issues
 * This script is 100% dependent on twitter html.
-So it will not work if twitter update their website, so don't rely on it 100%.
+So it will not work if twitter update their website, so don't rely on it.